RaheemIqbal1/GettingCleaningData_Proj1/README.md

 2. It then merges the training and the test sets to create one final data set xData, with 10299 rows and 563 columns.

-3. It Checks and report any missing values (NA�s).
+3. It Checks and report any missing values (NAs).
 It cleans up the Features names by removing characters such as () - , and take care of duplicate Feature names.
 See Table-1 for a list of duplicate Feature names.

 4. Extracts only the measurements on the mean and standard deviation for each measurement and create a new data set 'meanStdData'.